zzonyo/trust-docs-test/source/index.html.md

-amount    | float     | The aggregated trading volume in USDT of last 24 hours count     | integer   | The number of completed trades of last 24 hours open      | float     | The opening price of last 24 hours close     | float     | The closing price of last 24 hours low       | float     | The low price of last 24 hours high      | float     | The high price of last 24 hours vol       | float     | The trading volume in base currency of last 24 hours symbol    | string    | The trading pair of this object, e.g. btcusdt, bccbtc
+amount    | float     | The aggregated trading volume in USDT of last 24 hours count     | integer   | The number of completed trades of last 24 hours open      | float     | The opening price of last 24 hours close     | float     | The last price of last 24 hours low       | float     | The low price of last 24 hours high      | float     | The high price of last 24 hours vol       | float     | The trading volume in base currency of last 24 hours symbol    | string    | The trading symbol of this object, e.g. btcusdt, bccbtc

 ## Get Market Depth